Feeling Lost in the Liquidation Channel? Read This First

-We’ll start by mapping out who’s who in the liquidation supply chain, then break down sourcing strategies for different store types (from bin stores to dollar stores and more).
-Along the way, we’ll flag common red flags and share tips to help you build a smarter sourcing plan.
+Our first task will be to map the who’s who in the liquidation supply chain, and then we’ll look at sourcing strategies for different types of stores (from bin stores to dollar stores to everything in between).
+To supplement your learning, we’ll also highlight common red flags and provide some suggestions to help you create a better sourcing plan and execute on it.

-And we’ll show you how a platform like Commerce Central is simplifying this journey for thousands of small retailers.
+Lastly, we'll also show you how a platform like Commerce Central is making this easier for thousands of small retailers.

 The liquidation channel refers to the path that returned, overstocked, or excess merchandise takes from retailers or brands to resellers.
 This channel includes multiple players — retailers, liquidators, brokers, marketplaces, and resellers like you.